 - 1. To improve teacher effectiveness - 2.
 To motivate teachers to attain high, outcome-based performance levels - 3.
 To promote teacher self-esteem - 4.
 To provide a basis for self-improvement - 5.
-To objectively and fairly assess performance - 6.
+To assess performance objectively and fairly - 6.
 To support the teacher in the development of teaching and classroom management skills - 7.
 To provide a basis for decision-making relative to employment - 8.
 To foster a cooperative professional atmosphere - 9.
-To increase teacher and administrator awareness with regard to curriculum, methodology, and activities in the classroom.
+To increase teacher and administrator awareness regarding curriculum, methodology, and activities in the classroom.